sthama121-del/Databricks-masterclass-2026/SQL-PySpark-Bridge/README.md

 - Part 2 extends the dataset with `customer_name`, `ship_date`, and `promo_code` — each added for a real teaching reason (string cleanup, genuine NULLs for unshipped/cancelled orders, and a COALESCE example), explained in-notebook
 - Part 3 reuses the Part 2 dataset unchanged
 - Part 4 adds a second table, **`customers`** (14 rows), to teach JOINs.
 It's deliberately built so one customer has no orders yet and one order references a customer with no record — so INNER, LEFT, RIGHT, and FULL OUTER JOIN each produce a visibly different, real result
+- Part 5 reuses the Part 1–3 `orders` dataset unchanged.
+Its ties aren't manufactured — Austin genuinely has two orders tied at the same amount, which is what makes the RANK vs DENSE_RANK vs ROW_NUMBER comparison real rather than staged

 The same DataFrame (`orders_df`) is exposed as a SQL temp view (`orders`) in every notebook, so SQL and PySpark examples always read the exact same underlying data: